Plant-Coach/plant_coach_be/README.md

 I select `take the apps advice`
 I am returned to the Dashboard where I see my plant listed under `Plants Ready to Start` And when I click on the plant,
-I can see a recommended seed-sewing date,
-I see that direct-seed is set to: `True`
-I do not see an actual seed-sewing date
-I do not see a recommended transplant date
+    - Chose to start from seed?: `Yes`
+    - Direct Seed Recommended: `true`
+    - Direct Seed User Decision: `true`
+    - Days to Maturity: `<integer>`
+    - Recommended Transplant Date: `<date>`
+    - Planting Status: `<string> ["not_started"]`
+    - Recommended Seed Sewing Date: `<make this the same as the recommended transplant date, if there is one>`
+    - Actual Seed Sewing Date: `nil`
+    - Seedling Days To Transplant: `nil`
+    - Actual Transplant Date: `<same as actual seed-sewing date>`
+    - Override seed-start date?
+No
+    - chosen_overridden_seed-start_date nil
+    - Override transplant date?
+No
+    - Chosen Overridden seed-start nil

 ---
+**Start indoor seed**
-**Status Change - Plant Ready -> Seedlings growing inside** As an authenticated User
+As an authenticated User
 When I visit my dashboard
-And I see a Plant in my `Plants Ready to Start` column that is also a plant I want to grow from seed, I can change the status to `Seedlings Growing Inside` I am asked when they were started and I can select:
+And I see a Plant in my `Plants Ready to Start` column that is also a plant I want to grow from seed, I can change the status to `Seedlings Growing Inside` I am asked when they were started and I can select: `Today`
-- Select: `Today`
-- Enter a different date (only in the past...)
-- `Ok`
 And I see the plant in the `Seedlings Growing Inside`.
-And when I look at the seedling information,
+And when I click on the plant,
-I can see a recommended transplant outside, an actual seed sewing date (that is today) but not an actual transplant date
+    - Chose to start from seed?: `Yes`
+    - Direct Seed Recommended: `true`
+    - Direct Seed User Decision: `true`
+    - Days to Maturity: `<integer>`
+    - Recommended Transplant Date: `<date>`
+    - Planting Status: `<string> ["not_started", "started_indoors", "direct_sewn_outside", "transplanted_outside"]`
+    - Recommended Seed Sewing Date: `<make this the same as the recommended transplant date, if there is one>`
+    - Actual Seed Sewing Date: `nil`
+    - Seedling Days To Transplant: `nil`
+    - Actual Transplant Date: `<same as actual seed-sewing date>`
+    - Override seed-start date?
+No
+    - chosen_overridden_seed-start_date nil
+    - Override transplant date?
+No
+    - Chosen Overridden seed-start nil

 ---
-User Story in which a seed starting date
+**User Story in which a future seed-starting date is set by the user saying when they've already started a seed (should return an error)**
 As an authenticated User
 When I visit my dashboard
 And I see a Plant in my `Plants Ready to Start` column